Preparing For A Feast: How To Smoke A Whole Pig

 That's a Wrap

 It is my sincere hope that you readers have enjoyed this especially involved tutorial on everything involved when it comes to smoking a massive singular pile of pork.
+It's different from your usual recipes, Texas brisket with bbq sauces, Carolina style ribs for a party, or what wood chunks to burn or bbq rub to use.
 I love preparing smoked pork from an entire carcass just as much as my guests enjoy the taste and love I put into the process and I hope that this guide has inspired a similar level of passion within yourselves.
 That said, I never professed to be the supreme master on the subject.
 Whether you have any comments on the methodology used in this guide or you just want to share your own experiences in preparing an entire pig for the smokehouse, feel free to leave a comment below.
 Alternatively, if you want to hint to future guests that you will be doing this for a big and upcoming event, feel free to excite them by sharing this article.

 Frequently Asked Questions